How are you? I hope you are having a relaxing and restful day at home and that you are staying safe given the recent winter weather!

 While reading, it became apparent that my knowledge of the Trojan conflict stems mainly from Percy Jackson books and Wikipedia rabbit holes.
 Luckily, Haynes crafts a distinctive voice for each woman in A Thousand Ships, and a handy list of the saga’s players at the start of the book kept me from confusing Thetis with Themis or Polydorus with Polyxena.
 I loved that the book played with perspective and time to distinguish the voice of each woman, and the large cast allowed for moments of levity alongside prolonged grief.
 (Penelope’s chapters, styled as increasingly impatient letters to her long-absent husband, were a real highlight of the novel!)

-Like the chopped-up version of Troy I watched in my middle school history class, A Thousand Ships depicts very little actual fighting.
+Like the censored version of Troy I watched in my middle school history class, A Thousand Ships depicts very little actual fighting.
 Instead, it shuns the gore and glory of battlefields in favor of examining the intense grief that existed within mythical city limits.
 (Far more interesting, to me!)
 And the women’s stories still displayed a level of gravitas appropriate for a classical epic.
 Yay!!

 I’ll leave you with a quote, from Haynes’ Calliope: “This is a women’s war, just as much as it is the men’s, and the poet will look upon their pain – the pain of the women who have always been relegated to the edges of the story, victims of men, survivors of men, slaves of men – and he will tell it, or he will tell nothing at all.
 They have waited long enough for their turn.”